Save Money and Time: A Simple Guide to Washing Your Car

 Now is also a great time to bring those items back into the house that have ended up in your car.
 Set aside those important items that need to be returned.

 Using the upholstery attachment, vacuum the floor mats, remove them, and set them aside.
-Vacuum the ceiling of your car, the seats, under the seats, then the rest of the floor.
-Be sure to move the seats forward and back as far as they’ll go, so you’re cleaning as much of the floor as possible.
+Then, vacuum the car’s ceiling, the seats, under the seats, and the rest of the floor.
+Be sure to move the seats forward and back as far as they’ll go so you’re cleaning as much of the floor as possible.

-Time to use the brush attachment and start cleaning the interior of your car by vacuuming the dashboard, the console, the inside of all cup holders, and all other surfaces where debris collects.
+It’s time to use the brush attachment and start cleaning the interior of your car.
+Vacuum the dashboard, console, inside of all cup holders, and all other surfaces where debris collects.

 Polish leather and all vinyl surface